AutodeskAILab/occwl/docs/occwl_developers_guide.md

 - Clone OCCWL into a local directory
 - CD into the cloned repository: `cd /path/to/occwl`
-- Create an environment for the test
+- Create an environment

 ```
-conda create --name occwltest
+conda env create -f environment.yml
-conda activate occwltest
+conda activate occwl_dev
-conda install -c conda-forge pythonocc-core=7.5.1
-conda install numpy
 ```
-Then you can either use setuptools to install occwl locally.
+Then you can either use setuptools to install occwl locally
 ```
 pip install .
 ```